 Brazil's stock market, government bonds and currency soared in October at a time when global markets were suffering sharp reverses.
 The ‘Bullsonaro wave’, unleashed by the victory of the eponymous right-wing candidate Jair Bolsonaro in the presidential election, is credited with driving Brazilian assets higher.

-However, Tim Alt, multi-asset strategist at Aviva Investors, argues investor relief at the defeat of the left-wing Workers' Party candidate Fernando Haddad rather than confidence in Bolsonaro drove the rally.
+However, Tim Alt, director, rates and currencies at Aviva Investors, argues investor relief at the defeat of the left-wing Workers' Party candidate Fernando Haddad rather than confidence in Bolsonaro drove the rally.

 The Workers' Party governed Brazil for 13 years until August 2016 and is blamed for the country's worst-ever recession and a spectacular corruption scandal.
 The episode ensnared senior politicians, state officials and business leaders, including the once popular, former president, Lula da Silva, now serving 12 years in prison.

 His successor Dilma Rousseff was impeached in 2016 on the grounds of criminal administrative misconduct and disregard for the federal budget.
 Michel Temer of the centrist Brazilian Democratic Movement, who replaced Rousseff, is also being investigated for his role in the ‘car wash scandal’.1